 The Board receives and monitors performance reports on a regular basis.
 The current arrangements have been in place since the core indicators were agreed with the then Scottish Executive and Accounts Commission in October 2000.
 Reports also include trend information covering the previous three years' performance.
 Key performance indicators measuring performance against targets for the last three years are set out in Exhibit 1 below.
-This summary indicates an improvement in performance over the last 12 months, whilst targets have not been met, this reflects the continuing impact of the 2017 Revaluation and the re-introduction of Shooting Rights and Deer Forests into the Valuation Roll which was a significant piece of work in 2017-18.
-More details are set out in the Best Value Report to the VJB on 29 June 2018.
+This summary indicates an improvement in performance over the last 12 months.
+Where targets have not been met, this reflects the continuing impact of the 2017 Revaluation and the re-introduction of Shooting Rights and Deer Forests into the Valuation Roll.
+More details are set out in the Best Value Report reported to the Board on 28 June 2019.
 The Annual Public Performance Report is also published on the Assessors' Portal at www.saa.gov.uk.